brycewoods/BitcoinPriceExample/README.md

 Login page is a basic demo.
 It is not secure.

-## NOTE: There could be issues with migrating the database.
-Please see below.
+## Installation

+1. Download and extract application.
+2. Open command prompt and change the directory to the extraction path.
-Before using the app you will need to run:
+3. Due to database issues you will need to run "rake db:migrate"

-(Ensure you are inside the applications folder.)

-> rake db:migrate

-You will also need to create a user.

-Inside the rails console run:

-> User.create :username => "AnyUserName" , :password => "AnyPassword"

-After that everything should work fine.
+4. Create a user.
+Inside the rails console run 'User.create :username => "Webbernet" , :password => "Webbernet"'.
+Please be aware the details you enter here will be required later on the login page.
+5. After exiting the rails console.
+Run the rails server by entering the command 'rails server'.
+6. Use the same details that you used in the User.create command to login to application.